samchamper/maps_POI_route_finder/README.md

 ## Usage

-To run, first copy credentials-skel.ini to the brevets folder and rename to credentials.ini, then run ```make start``` or create a virtual environment and then run flask_maps.py in the brevets folder:
+To run, first copy credentials-skel.ini to the maps folder and rename to credentials.ini, then run ```make start``` or create a virtual environment and then run flask_maps.py in the maps folder:
 ```
 python3 -m venv env
 pip install -r requirements.txt